top of page

 Seeking Balance in Life

 I take these universal laws and apply them to my personal life, in politics, and in my daily actions.
-While I am far from perfect, in doing so, I still seek balance.
+While I am far from perfect, in doing so, I still seek balance between the opposing forces within my body, and my mind.
 Balance does not mean fence-sitting.
-It means being brave to speak out about uncomfortable things, while hearing views that clash with my own, weighing them up, and then deciding the best way forward.
-It is about being prepared to admit I was wrong and to then change my mind and behaviour
+For example, it means being brave to speak out about uncomfortable things, while hearing views that clash with my own, weighing them up, and then deciding the best way forward.
+It is about being prepared to admit I was wrong and to then change my mind and behaviour.
+The truth is rarely found at the extremes; it sits somewhere in the middle.

 And here’s the thing: nobody fits neatly into one ideological box.
 On one issue I might lean conservative, on another liberal.
 Yet the world demands that I hold one all-encompassing view.
 So, if I hold an opinion on one issue, then I must automatically subscribe to a dozen others.
 If I oppose abortion, it is assumed without question that I must also oppose the creation of a Palestinian state.
 If I care deeply for the environment, it is assumed I must also support every aspect of the trans agenda.
 That is nonsense.